paszu/3DSRepo/Part-4-(New-3DS).md

 11. Open the eShop at least once to allow it to initialize databases
 12. Get into the Homebrew Launcher on EmuNAND through the entrypoint of your choice
 13. Launch FBI
+14. Navigate to `FBI.cia` and press A to install
+15. Go to the home menu and launch FBI from there
-14. Navigate to `sysUpdater.cia` and press A to install
+16. Navigate to `sysUpdater.cia` and press A to install

 ##### Section II - Downgrading
 26. Reboot into SysNAND, then get into the Homebrew Launcher through the entrypoint of your choice